Skip to main content

 Share

-Eleven University of Calgary researchers are encouraging women to participate in the MOMENTUM menopause study.
+University of Calgary researchers are encouraging women to participate in the MOMENTUM menopause study.

-Menopause, including pre, peri and post, affects 10 million Canadian women, yet the team says its an understudied area of healthcare.
+Menopause, including pre, peri and post, affects 10 million Canadian women, yet the team says its an understudied area of health care.

-Researchers are aiming to gather data to tailor programs, improve health outcomes, create educational resources and to inform guidelines and policies.
+Researchers are aiming to gather data to tailor programs, improve health outcomes, create educational resources and inform guidelines and policies.

-The team is looking for Alberta women between 40 and 60 years of age to join in the first research cohort.
+The team is looking for Alberta women between 40 and 60 years of age to join the first research cohort.

 Initial funding is from the Joan Snyder Fund for excellence in kinesiology research.